web-deps/odom/docs/api/component/component.md

 }
 ```

+### dynamicData

+The data that is linked to the DOM.
+This is the data specified in [`options.utils.data.dynamic`](../create-component/utils.md#dynamic-data).
+Changing the contents updates the data in the DOM.

 ### `id`

-This is the id of the component.
-In HTML components, it is set via the `id` attribute of the `<meta>` tag.
-In JS components, it is set on the options.
-If you have not set this property, it is automatically set.
-The attribute is used for uniquely identifying `scope` of a component for styling and eventListeners purposes.
+The ID of the component.
+In HTML components, it is set via the `id` attribute of a `<meta>` tag.
+In JS components, it is set on `options`.
+If you have not set this property, it is automatically generated.
+The ID is used for uniquely identifying `scope` of a component for styling and eventListeners purposes.
 It is also used for caching a component and `styles`.

 > __Note__: If you have not set the `id` explicitly, it will not be used for caching purposes.
 Therefore, settiing `id` on a component guarantees caching.

-### `uri`

-This property is set only on HTML components.
-It indicates the URI of the component (the HTML file).
-This is used for importing and caching components.

 ### `scope`

-The `scope` of a component is the `Element` or `document` of that component.
-This is what is added to the DOM (if it is an `Element`).
-The `document` object of the `window` object is used as the scope of [`$createpp`](data.md#app), a global object (component) for sharing data within an app.
+The `scope` of a component is the `Element` inserted into the DOM.

 ### `apply`

-Styling and eventListeners are applied to a component using `apply`.
+Select nodes in the component and apply actions like styling, adding event listeners and the like.
+Refer to [`apply](./apply.md) for more information.

 ### `transform`